 Temple Emanuel is blessed with a population that spans the generations.
 Our newest members are just being born.
 Our most senior members are in their 90’s.
-We even have several members who are over 100 years of age.
+We even have several members who are over 100!
 Life cycle events are part of the fabric of our congregation.

 On the eighth day of life we celebrate the Brit Milah (the ritual circumcision) of the boys born into our community.
 This ceremony goes back to Abraham.
 God commanded that all Jewish children enter into the covenant on the eighth day.
 Boys also receive a Hebrew name on this joyous occasion.